-The following flags are available for configuration of fix\alloc:
+The following flags are available for configuration of fix_alloc:

-+MFe true Enable fix\alloc.
-Note: fix\alloc cannot be disabled.
++MFe true Enable fix_alloc.
+Note: fix_alloc cannot be disabled.

-The following flags are available for configuration of sys\alloc:
+The following flags are available for configuration of sys_alloc:

-- +MYe true Enable sys\alloc.
-Note: sys\alloc cannot be disabled. - +MYm libc malloc library to use.
+- +MYe true Enable sys_alloc.
+Note: sys_alloc cannot be disabled. - +MYm libc malloc library to use.
 Currently only libc is available. libc enables the standard libc malloc implementation.
 By default libc is used. - +MYtt <size> Trim threshold size (in kilobytes).
 This is the maximum amount of free memory at the top of the heap (allocated by sbrk) that will be kept by malloc (not released to the operating system).
 When the amount of free memory at the top of the heap exceeds the trim threshold, malloc will release it (by calling sbrk).
 Trim threshold is given in kilobytes.
 Default trim threshold is 128.
 Note: This flag will only have any effect when the emulator has been linked with the GNU C library, and uses its malloc implementation. - +MYtp <size> Top pad size (in kilobytes).
 This is the amount of extra memory that will be allocated by malloc when sbrk is called to get more memory from the operating system.
 Default top pad size is 0.
 Note: This flag will only have any effect when the emulator has been linked with the GNU C library, and uses its malloc implementation.

-The following flags are available for configuration of specific allocators based on $alloc_util$ (i.e. is either B, D, E, H, L, S, or T):
+The following flags are available for configuration of allocators based on alloc_util.
+If u is used as subsystem identifier (i.e., $\langle S \rangle$ = u) all allocators based on alloc_util will be effected.
+If B, D, E, H, L, R, S, or T is used as subsystem identifier, only the specific allocator identified will be effected: